-If walls or other screening devices with more than two sides are placed around trash containers that have been secured, hardened, or located in accordance with paragraph B-1.1.14 or around electrical, mechanical, or other equipment within the unobstructed space, enclose the trash containers or equipment on all four sides and the top.
+If walls or other screening devices with more than two sides are placed around trash containers that have been secured, hardened, or located in accordance with the paragraph above, entitled, "Location of Trash Containers" or around electrical, mechanical, or other equipment within the unobstructed space, enclose the trash containers or equipment on all four sides and the top.
 Openings in screening materials and gaps between the ground and screens or walls making up an enclosure will not be greater than 6 inches (150 mm).
 Secure any surfaces of the enclosures that can be opened so that unauthorized personnel cannot gain access through them.
-Opaque top enclosures will have a pitch of at least 1 vertical to 2 horizontal to increase visibility of objects thrown onto them and to increase the likelihood that the objects will slide off.
-Alternatively, if the vertical surfaces of the enclosure is not required.
+Where opaque top enclosures are provided, they will have a pitch of at least 1 vertical to 2 horizontal to increase visibility of objects thrown onto them and to increase the likelihood that the objects will slide off.
+Alternatively, if the vertical surfaces of the enclosures are transparent and at least 7 feet (2.1 meters) high, a top enclosure is not required.